 St. John Neumann Regional School encourages volunteers and includes in its school program the services of volunteers in all areas.
-Volunteers are most appreciated and must sign in at the Business Office(s).
-Those interested in serving as lunch parents, class parent, etc. are asked to contact the school office.
+Volunteers are most appreciated and must sign in at the School Office(s) when volunteering during school hours.
+Those interested in serving as lunch parents, class parent, etc., are asked to contact the school office.

-In order to maintain a Safe Environment for our students all volunteers at SJNRS must comply with the following Diocese of Allentown requirements:
+In order to maintain a Safe Environment for our students, all volunteers at SJNRS must comply with the following Diocese of Allentown requirements: